saiemtalhaa1/Operating-systems-coursework/Weekly-Journal/Week1.md

 This configuration was chosen because it:
 - Allows internet access for software updates
 - Provides a simple and secure default setup
-- Reduces exposure of the server to external networks
+- Reduces direct exposure of the server to external networks

-Network configuration was verified using command-line tools to ensure the server received a valid IP address and had active network interfaces.
+### Network Design Trade-off

+While NAT simplifies connectivity and improves security, it limits direct inbound access.
+This trade-off is acceptable for this coursework because SSH access is managed from the workstation and security takes priority over public accessibility.

 ---